Simple Wellness Myotherapy & Remedial Massage

 What kinds of treatments help Bursitis?

-The techniques I've found that work the best for people with Bursitis include gentle mobilisations, releasing surrounding muscles, cupping, and taping.
+The techniques we've found that work the best for people with Bursitis include gentle mobilisations, releasing surrounding muscles, cupping, and taping.
 This helps to relieve the symptoms while the healing process takes place.

 Postural exercises and modifying activities can be helpful in positioning the joint in a non-aggravating way, particularly the shoulder joint because it tends to roll forward and compress the joint space.